hoaftq/change-collation-of-existing-database/README.md

 To generate changing columns' collation script use [4.
 Change Collumns Collation Script.sql](/4.%20Change%20Collumns%20Collation%20Script.sql)

 Notice that dropping foreign keys must be executed before dropping primary keys so these scripts should be executed in the order specified by the prefix number in their name

+#### Others
+Another way to generate scripts is to use SQL Server Management Studio

+*Right click on a database* that you want to generate scripts -> *Tasks* -> *Generate Scripts*.
+In Generate Scripts dialog you can choose what kinds of object scripts you want to generate